gwyllo/acadia/README.md

 ## Workshop Setup

 ### Spinning up a Deep Learning Instance
-- Log in to RMIT-ACADIA Amazon EC2 account using (TODO - setup account)
+- Log in to RMIT-ACADIA Amazon EC2 account using (TODO - setup account w/ $2000 rmit funds)
 - Create a new instance using image (TODO - our image)

 ### SSH into your instance